 - Prostate enlargement

-Chronic kidney disease could result from the method in which the opioid was administered, such as intravenously.
-For example, the study notes that skin-popping can result in amyloidosis, an abnormal protein build-up that can lead to organ failure, and heroin-associated kidney damage can cause end-stage renal disease.
+Chronic kidney disease could result from intravenous opioid use or other routes of administration.
+For example, the study notes that skin-popping can result in amyloidosis.
+This abnormal protein build-up can lead to organ failure, and heroin-associated kidney damage can cause end-stage renal disease.

 Opioid overdose can result in acute kidney injury, the study also noted, due to the following conditions: